microsoft/fluentui/packages/react-avatar/SPEC.md

   /**
    * Optional activity indicator
-   * * true: the avatar will be decorated according to activeDisplay
+   * * active: the avatar will be decorated according to activeDisplay
-   * * false: the avatar will be reduced in size and partially transparent
+   * * inactive: the avatar will be reduced in size and partially transparent
-   * * undefined (default): normal display
+   * * unset: normal display
+   *
+   * @defaultvalue unset
    */
-  active?: boolean;
+  active?: 'active' | 'inactive' | 'unset';

   /**
-   * The type of visual treatment to use when `active="true"`
+   * The type of visual treatment to use when `active="active"`
    * @defaultvalue ring
    */
   activeDisplay?: 'ring' | 'shadow' | 'glow' | 'ring-shadow' | 'ring-glow';